venkytv/botmand/BOT-WRITING-GUIDE.md

 See [gptbot](examples/gptbot/gptbot.py) for an example of how a bot might use these variables.

-## Botters commands
+## BotManD commands

-Botters uses a `botters://` URL scheme for commands.
-A bot can include these commands in messages to instruct Botters to perform specific actions.
+BotManD uses a `botmand://` URL scheme for commands.
+A bot can include these commands in messages to instruct BotManD to perform specific actions.
 The following commands are supported currently:

-* `botters://switch/channel`: Switch bot from threaded mode to channel mode.
+* `botmand://switch/channel`: Switch bot from threaded mode to channel mode.
-  After this command is received, Botters abandons the thread the bot is interacting in and switches further interaction to the channel.
+  After this command is received, BotManD abandons the thread the bot is interacting in and switches further interaction to the channel.
-* `botters://switch/thread`: Switch bot from channel mode to threaded mode.
+* `botmand://switch/thread`: Switch bot from channel mode to threaded mode.
-  When this command is received in a message, Botters creates a new thread from the message text (excluding the command).
-For instance, the following response from the bot "Creating new thread botters://switch/thread" will post the message "Creating new thread" to Slack, and switch to threaded mode using that message.
+  When this command is received in a message, BotManD creates a new thread from the message text (excluding the command).
+For instance, the following response from the bot "Creating new thread botmand://switch/thread" will post the message "Creating new thread" to Slack, and switch to threaded mode using that message.
 All subsequent messages by the bot are delivered on that thread.
   * Note that once the mode is switched to "thread", the bot does not listen on